philtomson/c_parser_hotwright/README_hotstate.md

-Based on my exploration of the hotstate project in `/home/phil/devel/FPGA/hotstate`, I can tell you what hotstate does:

 ## Hotstate: Runtime Loadable Microcoded Algorithmic State Machine (RLMASM)
+Since c_parser intends to duplicate and extend hotstate this is deep dive into the hotsate code from hotwright.com

 ### What Hotstate Does

 **Hotstate** is a specialized compiler that converts C code into **hardware state machines** for FPGA implementation.
-It's fundamentally different from your current c_parser project in its purpose and output.

 ### Key Characteristics

 #### 1. **Hardware-Oriented C Compiler**
-- Takes C code as input (like your c_parser)
+- Takes C code as input (like c_parser)
 - But instead of generating CFGs for analysis, it generates **microcode for state machines**
 - Specifically designed for FPGA hardware synthesis